Cambodia

 Research

-Research at the SFS Center for Conservation and Development Studies covers a diverse array of topics – from the impacts of climate change on local communities and ecosystems to the transfer of traditional ecological knowledge.
+Research at the SFS Center for Environmental Justice and Mekong Ecologies covers a diverse array of topics – from the impacts of climate change on local communities and ecosystems to the transfer of traditional ecological knowledge.
 Students and faculty work with government partners, community members, Indigenous groups, NGOs, and other key stakeholders.
 Our faculty and students seek to analyze and develop strategies to assess species richness and support conservation initiatives in Cambodia.

 Our research focuses primarily on the following themes: